sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/oobmigrations.md

 }
 ```

-Lastly, in order for this migration to run, we need to [register it to the out of band migrator runner instance](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24%40main+file:.*.go+%28outOfBandMigration%29%3Frunner%5C.Register%5C%28&patternType=regexp) in the OSS or enterprise `worker` service.
+Lastly, in order for this migration to run, we need to [register it to the out of band migrator runner instance](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/sourcegraph%24%40main+file:.*.go+%28outOfBandMigration%29%3Frunner%5C.Register%5C%28&patternType=regexp) in the enterprise `worker` service.

 ```go
 // `db` is the database.DB